Cordobo/angularx-qrcode/projects/angularx-qrcode/README.md

 `angularx-qrcode` supports AOT Compilation (Ahead-of-Time Compilation) which results in significant faster rendering.
 An AOT-enabled module is included.
 Further reading: https://angular.io/guide/aot-compiler

-## SSR - Server Side Rendering

-As of version 1.6.0, SSR support is fully implemented, the following workaround is no longer needed.
-[HowTo use Angular QRCode with SSR](https://github.com/Cordobo/angularx-qrcode/issues/5)

 ## Available commands

     # Build
     npm run build

-## Contribution

-- Please open your PR against the development branch.
-- Make sure your editor uses the packages .editorconfig file to minimize commited code changes.
-- Use `npm run lint` before you commit

 ## License